Insect bites in children: What to do?

 • Insect bites on the neck and face

-• Removing bee stings
+• Removing bee stingers

 • Protecting children from insect bites